Civil Cases - Case Management Procedures

 5. Discovery and Discovery Disputes

-Notwithstanding the provisions of the Local Civil Rules, I do not impose limits at the outset on the kind and extent of discovery so long as the scope and extent are reasonable and counsel are proceeding in good faith.
+Notwithstanding the provisions of the Local Civil Rules, I do not impose limits at the outset on the kind and extent of discovery so long as the scope and extent are proportional and reasonable and counsel are proceeding in good faith.

 Pursuant to Local Civ.
-R. 37.1, counsel may not file any motion relating to discovery, including motions to quash, for a protective order, or to compel, until counsel have: 1) sought in good faith to resolve the matter and 2) contacted chambers promptly to seek informal resolution of the dispute.
+R. 37.1, counsel may not file any motion relating to discovery, including motions to quash, for a protective order, or to compel, or otherwise, until counsel have: 1) sought in good faith cooperatively to resolve the matter and 2) contacted chambers promptly to seek informal resolution of the dispute.
 Notice to the court of a dispute should include a brief statement of the nature of the dispute.

-I handle all requests for informal resolution of discovery disputes as promptly as possible – often immediately after counsel notify chambers of the dispute and except in highly unusual circumstances, always within twenty-four hours.
+I handle all requests for informal resolution of discovery disputes as promptly as possible – often immediately after counsel notify chambers of the dispute, and except in highly unusual circumstances, always within twenty-four hours.

 In the unusual circumstance where the matter requires further consideration (e.g., privilege issues), I will set a briefing schedule.